2045 MTP Development

 IV.
 Project Maps and Lists Approved by CAMPO's Executive Board

 In February 2018, the Executive Board officially adopted the 2045 MTP.
-In the months that follow, CAMPO and DCHC MPO staff work to run analysis on air quality impacts based on the approved projects list.
+In the months that followed, CAMPO and DCHC MPO staff ran analyses on air quality impacts based on the approved projects list.

 As part of the 2045 MTP process, Capital Area MPO, DCHC MPO, GoTriangle, and NCDOT have developed an updated version of the Triangle Regional Travel Demand Model (TRM v6).

 The information in this document summarizes the major elements of the socioeconomic forecasts for different portions of the area covered by the region's transportation model (TRM).
 The estimated 2013 and forecasted 2045 population and employment are key inputs into the TRM, which generates importation travel demand information.
 For forecast data, the MPO uses a land use modeling process called CommunityViz that uses county-level 2045 guide totals and effectively distributes the population and employment growth across the region.